The Unspeakable Oath: History

-Pagan Publishing was founded in 1990 in Columbia, Missouri by 19-year-old John Tynes with a volunteer staff of gamers from Columbia including Jeff Barber, Brian Bevel, John H. Crowe III, Les Dean, and Chris Klepac.
-Together they created The Unspeakable Oath #1 (December 1990), the company's premiere publication, a digest-sized quarterly focusing on Call of Cthulhu.
-That first issue caught the attention of Chaosium's Keith Herber, who helped Tynes recruit Cthulhu writers like Scott David Aniolowski and Kevin Ross.
-Meanwhile, Pagan published The Unspeakable Oath #2 (Spring 1991) and The Unspeakable Oath #3 (Summer 1991).
-The third issue led Dennis Detwiller to move to Columbia to join Pagan.
+John Tynes founded Pagan Publishing in 1990 in Columbia, Missouri with a volunteer staff of gamers from Columbia including Jeff Barber, Brian Bevel, John H. Crowe III, Les Dean, and Chris Klepac.
+Together they put together The Unspeakable Oath #1 (December 1990), the first publication from the company, a digest-sized quarterly magazine focusing on Call of Cthulhu.
+Keith Herber of Chaosium noticed this first issue and helped Tynes recruit Cthulhu writers including Scott David Aniolowski and Kevin Ross.
+Pagan was then able to publish The Unspeakable Oath #2 (Spring 1991) and The Unspeakable Oath #3 (Summer 1991).
+The third issue led Dennis Detwiller to move to Columbia to work at Pagan.

-In the beginning, The Unspeakable Oath was solely devoted to Call of Cthulhu.
-The production values of the first six issues (1990–1992) were semi-professional, with black & white cardstock covers.
-Writers included several past and future Cthulhu names, including Steve Hatherly, Keith Herber, and Scott David Aniolowski.
-The Unspeakable Oath #7 (Fall 1992) was the first to feature sturdier covers, and with The Unspeakable Oath #10 (Fall 1993), the magazine was increased to RPG-book size and given the first full-color cover.
-At the same time as these upgrades, the magazine's frequency dropped as Pagan began publishing other supplements.
-From 1994–1997, Issues #11–#15 were published, on average, once per year.
+At first, The Unspeakable Oath was solely devoted to Call of Cthulhu.
+The first six issues (1990–1992) had semi-professional production values, including covers of black & white cardstock.
+Writers for the magazine included several past and future Cthulhu authors, such as Steve Hatherly, Keith Herber, and Scott David Aniolowski.
+The Unspeakable Oath #7 (Fall 1992) was the first issue to make use of sturdier covers, and with The Unspeakable Oath #10 (Fall 1993), the magazine was increased to the size of a role-playing game book and given the first full-color cover.
+As these upgrades were implemented, Pagan began publishing other supplements so they dropped the magazine in frequency.
+Issues #11–#15 were published once per year on average from 1994–1997.
 After a 4-year hiatus, only one more issue, The Unspeakable Oath #16/17, was published by Pagan themselves in 2001.

-After another long hiatus, Dennis Detwiller's RPG company Arc Dream Publishing acquired a license from Pagan to publish The Unspeakable Oath, starting with Issue #18, which appeared in December 2010.
-Arc Dream has since averaged a couple of issues every year.
+After another long hiatus, Dennis Detwiller's RPG company Arc Dream Publishing acquired a license for The Unspeakable Oath from Pagan, which they were able to publish starting with Issue #18, which appeared in December 2010.
+Arc Dream has since published a couple of issues annually on average.